 Edinburgh Napier has already taught me so much and helped me to pursue my role as a session musician outside of University.
 The incredible facilities really make the University experience really enjoyable.

-Sarah Lucy Penny – Year 4, BMus (Hons)
+Sarah Lucy Penny – Recently graduated, BMus (Hons)

 Principal study: voice

 There are so many opportunities at Edinburgh Napier University, both as part of your course and extra-curricular to develop various aspects of your musicianship.
 From Vocal Class, where you learn alongside fellow singers throughout the Music School, to more independent experiences of creating and working in a student-run ensemble, there is always a chance to grow and establish yourself as a musician.
 The focus on character work, stage deportment, musicianship and self-assurance has been invaluable.
 Since studying at Napier I’ve discovered how much I enjoy choral and ensemble performance; from that I’ve been able to perform regularly not only with the Edinburgh Napier Chamber Choir but with a variety of church choirs, the SCO chorus, SVE singers and Vox Coelestis.

 Edinburgh Napier also helps to bring out your skills in other instruments or fields of music; I’ve been able to work, and have great fun, as part of a Percussion Ensemble during my time, as well as having the opportunity to work on my conducting with the Chamber Choir during one of their Carol Services.

 I’m thrilled that I made the decision to come to such a vibrant University in such a thriving city.